Intuitive Shape Editing in Latent Space: Learning Adaptive Shape Editing

 After training, we can encode a shape, move one or multiple of the handles or replace the style vector (\textit{style transfer}), and decode the result.
 However, applying certain operations like moving only one side of the wings of an aircraft, are not \textit{plausible} in the sense of the shape collection: These latent space configuration do not lie on the manifold of learned shapes that our decoder can properly decode.
-To find the most similar, nearest plausible shape on the manifold, we apply changes such as handle position shifts gradually throughout iterations of de- and encoding. \paragraph{Difference between handles and style} To train an autoencoder disentangling an input shape into style and controllable handles, we first need to define how the handles should control the output, and define style implicitly as the remaining details: Given two shapes $A(H_A)$, $B(H_B)$, with handle positions $H_A$, $H_B$, style refers to the difference between $A(H_B)$ and $B(H_B)$, \ie the aspects of the shape that are not defined smoothly by handle position alone.
-For example, for two chairs with almost identical handle positions that only differ by a hole in the backrest, we consider this purely a stylistic difference.
+To find the most similar, nearest plausible shape on the manifold, we apply changes such as handle position shifts gradually throughout iterations of de- and encoding. \paragraph*{Difference between handles and style} We first need to define how the handles should control the output, and define style implicitly as the remaining details: Given two shapes $A(H_A)$, $B(H_B)$, with handle positions $H_A$, $H_B$, style refers to the difference between $A(H_B)$ and $B(H_B)$, \ie the aspects of the shape not defined smoothly by handle position alone.
+For example, for two chairs with almost identical handle positions $H_A \approx H_B$ that only differ by a hole in the backrest, we consider the difference in shape $A(H_A) - B(H_B)$ a stylistic difference.
 The definition of style is therefore directly related to the number of handle points.
-For an example of this, consider the car used in the top-left of Appendix \ref{app:more_results} ($16$ handles, spoiler is expressed through handles versus $8$ handles, spoiler is expressed through style).
+For an example of this, consider the car used in the top-left of Appendix \ref{app:more_results}. \paragraph*{Desired properties} The latent code of our autoencoder consists of two components: the handle component, controlling the global shape or pose, and the style component, encoding the shape details.
+When training our network we have to make sure that the latent embedding does not degenerate.
+Potential threats are that the handles can "over-encode" style by micro-offsets causing style changes rather than shape changes.
+Conversely, the style vector could encode global shape information rendering the handles useless.
+We prevent the former by introducing a Lipschitz-inspired term (\cref{eq:lip}) into the loss function that forces changes in the latent code to be of the same magnitude as the resulting changes in the output shape.
+We prevent the latter by a term (\cref{eq:spen}) that penalizes changes in the style component if the shape difference can be expressed as handle motion.
+In addition to this, we formalize a loss to keep handles and style as independent and exchangeable as possible (\cref{eq:ind}).